SamZhengzb/Silvaco/Diode/readme.txt

-these files are my learning about diode by using Silvaco TCAD
+these files contain about my learning about diode by using Silvaco TCAD